myaqoobi/Class-Project/README.md

 -  **Statistics**: View task completion statistics and progress
 -  **JSON Storage**: All data is automatically saved to a JSON file

-## Requirements
-- Python 3.6 or higher
-- No additional dependencies required (uses only Python standard library)